-Though the character of the neighborhood leans towards a younger audience, the Marais's diversity offers something for everyone.
-Ranging from its famed Jewish quarter to the historic Place des Vosges, just many great places for everyone.
+Though the character of the neighborhood leans towards a younger audience, Le Marais' diversity offers something for everyone.

-For visitors who've already checked off every place in their checklist, the Marais is the perfect place to understand Paris outside of the guidebooks.
+For visitors who've already checked off every place on their checklist, Le Marais is the perfect place to understand the authenticity of Paris.

-Where to stay in the Le Marais area?
+Where to stay in Paris in Le Marias?

 My personal choice

-There is nine metro stations and very much bus stations.
-Metro: green line No. 3, pink line No. 8, yellow line No. 1, brown line No. 11 and orange line No. 5.
-That's very comfortable.
+There are nine metro stations and a large number of bus stations.
+Metro: green line No. 3, pink line No. 8, yellow line No. 1, brown line, No. 11, and orange line No. 5.

-How to get to the Le Marais from Paris airports?
+How to get to Le Marais from Paris airports?

-- From the Charles de Gaulle Airport (CDG) take RER line "B" and leave the Châtelet — Les Halles station.
+- From Charles de Gaulle Airport (CDG) take RER line "B" and leave the Châtelet — Les Halles station.
 After that, you can change the metro brown line No. 11 and go two stops to Rambuteau station.
-This way takes about 50—60 minutes, by taxi about 45 minutes.
+This route takes about 50—60 minutes, and by taxi about 45 minutes.

-- From the Orly Airport (ORY), you can take the train T7 and go sixteen stops to the station Villejuif — Louis Aragon.
-From here you can change the metro - pink line No. 4, from the station of the same name to the station Pont Marie (12 stops).
-This way takes about 60 minutes.
-Taxi takes about 40 minutes (in this case it is a better solution).
+- From Orly Airport (ORY), you can take the T7 train and go sixteen stops to the station Villejuif — Louis Aragon.
+From here you can change to the metro; pink line No. 4, from the station of the same name to the station Pont Marie (12 stops).
+This options takes about 1 hour, and via taxi, 40 minutes (in this case it is a better alternative).

-1) If you want to save your money or want to eat something small, there is an excellent baguettes buffet Miznon where you can find yummy products at a reasonable price.
+1) If you want to save money, there is an excellent baguette buffet called Miznon where you can find yummy products at a reasonable price.

 2) Another excellent option is this cozy bistro Le Chanard.
-However, you have to know they accept cash only!
+However, you should know that they only accept cash here!

-3) Do you want to try something original from the French cuisine?
-Go to the Restaurant L'Ange 20, another hidden gem with for your sweet tooth!
+3) Do you want to try some original French cuisine?
+Go to the Restaurant L'Ange 20, another hidden gem which is perfect for those with a sweet tooth!

-Where to buy good wine in the Le Marais district?
+Where to buy good wine in Le Marais district?

-In this area is many small supermarkets, where you can NOT buy good wine.
-So in this case, try to find some wine shop.
+In this area there are many small supermarkets, where you will NOT be able to buy the good wines, so, you will need to seek out a wine shop.
 I can recommend the following:

 1) Wine Touch wine shop, close to Le Centre Pompidou and metro station Rambuteau.

-2) "Lot" Of Wine wine shop, which is close to river Seine.
+2) "Lot" Of Wine is a wine shop, which is close to river Seine.

-3) Nicolas Bretagne wine shop, which has two shops with wine in the Le Marais district.
+3) Nicolas Bretagne is a wine shop, which has two shops with wine in the Le Marais district.

 The outdoor gardens are a must.
-Walk from the Louvre to the Place de la Concorde through the Jardin des Tuileries and wonder at the outdoor statues, gardens, and fountains.
+Walk from the Louvre to the Place de la Concorde via the Jardin des Tuileries, and marvel at the incredible statues, gardens, and fountains.

 My personal choice

-It is not such a big place, but still, there are 7 metro stations with five metro lines (yellow 1, pink 7, purple 14 and 4, and green 3).
-Because it is a historical center, there is no too much bus stops, as well as vehicles in the streets.
+It is not such a huge place, but still, there are 7 metro stations with 5 metro lines (yellow 1, pink 7, purple 14 and 4, and green 3).
+Because it is a historical center, there are not too much bus stops or vehicles on the streets.

-- From the Charles de Gaulle Airport (CDG) take the RER line "B" and after three stops leave the Châtelet — Les Halles station.
-That's all.
-This way takes about 50 minutes, by taxi about 45 minutes.
+- From Charles de Gaulle Airport (CDG) take the RER line "B" and after three stops leave the Châtelet — Les Halles station.
+That's it!
+This way takes about 50 minutes, and by taxi about 45 minutes.

-You cannot expect cheap buffets, although of course, fast food is always there.
+You should not expect cheap buffets, although of course, fast food is always available.

-2) Michelin restaurant Pur' - Jean-François Rouquette can attract you with special French food.
-However, don't ask me for a price list.
+2) Michelin restaurant Pur' - Jean-François Rouquette can attract you with its exceptional French food.
+However, please don't ask me for a price list.

-Is there any cheaper alternative?
-Of course, there is.
+Are there any cheaper alternatives?
+Of course, there are.

 Where can you buy good wine?